Djibouti Region

-Djibouti Region, also known as the formerly Djibouti District is the capital of the Republic of Djibouti and one of the six regional administrative divisions of the country.
-With 603,000 residents across a total area of about 80 square miles (200 km2), Djibouti Region is the most populous in Djibouti.
+Djibouti Region, also known formerly as Djibouti District, is the capital of the Republic of Djibouti and one of the six regional administrative divisions of the country.
+With 777,000 residents across a total area of about 80 square miles (200 km2), Djibouti Region is the most populous in Djibouti.
 It is the smallest region in Djibouti, and contains the national capital, Djibouti.

 History

 Ambouli in the Djibouti Region is identifies the city with Canbala by O.G.S.
 Crawford.
 Canbala appears in Muhammad al-Idrisi's map of 1192 on the coast of the Horn of Africa, southeast of the straits of Bab-el-Mandeb, and with Cambaleh, a town where the Venetian traveler Bragadino, a thirteenth-century European visitor to Ethiopia, resided for eight years.
 In the mid-19th century and earlier, Djibouti Region was ruled by local authorities with whom France signed various treaties between 1883 and 1887 to first gain a foothold in the region.